Medication and Recovery

 Being Kind to Ourselves

 Personally, I didn’t do this all in one go.
-I tapered to a much reduced level, and then stayed at that for quite a while as I adjusted to the increase in symptoms and emotions.
+I tapered to a much reduced level, and then stayed at that while I adjusted to the increase in symptoms and emotions.
+Bit by bit, I tapered down with pauses at each new level.
 When I knew I was ready, I came off the medications entirely, enabling me to complete my journey to recovery.